Zaine Pierre: International career

 Pierre made his senior debut for Saint Lucia in 2010, and has played in FIFA World Cup qualifying matches for them.

+Managerial career

+Pierre became the manager of La Clery when the Saint Lucia SemiPro Football League was founded in 2023.
+He won the league's Best Manager award for the inaugural 2024 season, and he also won the league in 2024 and 2025.

 International goals

 Scores and results list Saint Lucia's goal tally first.